-A mechanical or electronic device that keeps a regular beat and may be adjusted to any desired speed (tempo), used by musicians for practicing difficult rhythmic passages.
+A mechanical or electronic device that keeps a regular beat (or pulse) and may be adjusted to any desired speed (tempo), used by musicians for practicing difficult rhythmic passages.

 The metronome was invented and patented by the German inventor, Johann Nepomuk Mälzel (August 15, 1772 - July 21, 1838) in 1816, on the suggestion of composer Ludwig van Beethoven.
 The marking M.M. at the beginning of a composition originally stood for "Mälzel Metronome," but has since come to designate "Metronome Marking."